unthingable/monster-jam/docs/README.md

 That is, if you have one track with 20 devices and another with 1, you will always see the 1 device while the other 20 are scrolling.

+## Track Selector

+Hold **MACRO** to see track selector.
+Clip matrix displays 64 consecutive tracks, as they appear in Bitwig (effectively, the matrix is 8 TRACK button rows for 8 pages of track bank).
+Press pad to select a track, currently selected track is bright white.

+Holding **MACRO** also switches control strips to user control mode.

+## User controls

+A bank of 8 user controls available for general global mapping, controlled by the touch strips.

+User controls are accessible in two ways:

+* Momentarily, by holding **MACRO**
+* In **CONTROL** mode, press **CONTROL+MACRO** to switch user controls on and off

 # Preferences

+## Global

 * **Show pretty shift commands in matrix**: when enabled, holding **SHIFT** will change the colors of the top row of the clip matrix buttons to indicate that they are special.